MicrosoftDocs/powerapps-docs/powerapps-docs/user/modern-fluent-design.md

 ![Fields in a model-driven app that has the modern, refreshed look.](media/modern-fields.png)

 ## Turn on the new look
 The modern look is disabled by default.
-Makers can enable the new look for existing and new model-driven apps in the app designer by turning on the **Try the new look and feel (preview)** feature for each model-driven app.
+Makers can enable the new look for existing and new model-driven apps in the app designer by turning on the **Try the new look** feature for each model-driven app.

 Model-driven apps that are part of the preview will automatically get incremental enhancements weekly.
 For more information about enabling the modern, refreshed look, see [Manage model-driven app settings in the app designer](../maker/model-driven-apps/app-properties.md#upcoming).